 Avalanche and Subnet Scaling

-Avalanche offers EVM compatibility for dApps and NFTs, allowing teams to port tooling from Ethereum while using its Snow family of consensus protocols.
+Avalanche provides a smart contract platform with EVM compatibility for dApps and NFTs, while using its Snow family of consensus protocols.
+It also supports subnets, which can be configured for different application needs.

 Positives